MarufZak/study-logs/understanding-linux-kernel/README.md

 Another way to communicate with another process is with IPC messages.
 It’s a queue containing messages, which stay until another process read it (kernel destroys the message).
 Message consists of fixed-size header, and variable-length text.
 Message can be labelled with integer value, also called as _message type_.

+To send a message `msgsnd()` is used, with arguments of destination IPC ideantifier, size of the message text, and address to User Mode buffer that contains the message type (integer) immediately followed by the message text.

+To retrieve message `msgrcv()` is used, with arguments of IPC identifier, pointer to buffer where message type and text should be copied to, the size of buffer, and **_t_** value specifying what message should be retrieved.
+If **_t_** is positive, first queue item with matched message type is retrieved.
+But if it’s negative, function returns first message with message type less or equal of absolute value of **_t._**

 ## FAQ

 - Is Linux kernel a process?